Davidwallacesadler/BluePail/README.md

 ## Features
 * Easily set up and manage your plants with a simple to use interface.
 * Group and filter your plants with custom tags.
-* Track your plant's watering schedule by entering in a desired time to be notified and the amount of days to the next watering.
+* Track your plant's watering schedule by entering in the amount of days to the next watering and the desired time to be notified that day.
 ## Upcoming Features
 * Proper iPad UI support
 * Water your plants the from Notifcation Center by force touching on the notification